UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

 git clone https://github.com/UWA-Medical-Physics-Research-Group/PSMASegmentator /path/to/where/you/want/PSMASegmentator
 ```

-And install in editable mode:
+And move to the cloned repo location before installing in editable mode:

 ```bash
 cd path/to/where/you/put/PSMASegmentator